George Andrew Reisner: Views on Ancient Nubia

-Reisner's views on Nubia were conditioned by the theoretical ideas of his own time, many of which were based on racist considerations about the progress and decline of cultures.
+Reisner's views on Nubia were conditioned by the theoretical ideas of his own time, many of which were based on contemporary considerations about the progress and decline of cultures.
 From his perspective, the subsequent stages of Nubia civilization were the result of the influx of external peoples that migrated into the country.
 He deemed the local black populations incapable of the artistic or architectural achievements he faced during his excavations.
 He postulated the Egyptian origins of the Kushite culture since they were considered somewhat closer to the Caucasian stock.
 Modern scholarship has recently disregarded these ideas, emphasizing the many links between Ancient Egypt and Ancient Nubia and even advancing the statement that Nubia had a strong influence over Egypt, especially during prehistoric and early historical times.